Revised: October 20, 2023

 There are two types of probation in California, informal (A.K.A. summary probation) and formal probation.

-Formal probation means you are under the supervision and direction of the probation department.
-Most people convicted of felonies are placed on formal probation.
+California Formal Probation Formal probation means you are under the supervision and direction of the probation department.
+Most people convicted of felonies are placed on formal probation

 AB 1950 may apply to you if you were convicted of or are facing misdemeanor or felony charges.

-AB 1950 reduces the maximum term of adult probation for most felonies to two years.
+California Felony Probation AB 1950 reduces the maximum term of probation for most felonies to two years.

-AB 1950 reduces the maximum term of adult probation for most misdemeanors to one year.
+California Misdemeanor Probation AB 1950 reduces the maximum term of probation for most misdemeanors to one year.

 The Cohen Defense Group provides a free consultation to see if AB 1950 applies to you or someone you know.

-Some violent felonies include rape, murder, robbery, and kidnapping.
+Yes.
+It does not cover some violent felonies including rape, murder, robbery, and kidnapping.
 This is not a complete list of violent felonies, so consult with an attorney to determine if you were convicted of a violent felony.

 At the Cohen Defense Group, we have compiled a list of offenses that are excluded.
 To determine if you were convicted of a violent felony or an excludable offense, it is important to consult with an experienced attorney.